arsenii-vesnovskyi/aws_ml_project/README.md

 * quickstart-manifest-analysis.json - JSON file that is needed to point AWS QuickStart Dashboard to the analysis file in the S3 bucket
 * training_data.csv - the data used to train the model
 * test_data.csv - the data used to train the model
+* Architecture Diagram.png - the visualization of the project's architecture

+Project Description

+The current repository contains the files for the group project implementation of a bank churn prediction model trained on an AWS EC2 cloud instance and served for making predictions via a flask API endpoint that ran on the same instance.
+The training and test data, as well as the model itself (as a joblib file) were saved on in the S3  storage.
+The storage was also connected to the AWS QuickStart Dashboarding Service to visualize the data (incl. predictions).
+Due to the recurring costs of AWS the API endpoint is currently not available.
+However, the purpose of the repository is to showcase the project itself.
+Glad to answer any questions in that regard!